 If a study group environment doesn’t suit you, you are welcome to sign up to receive Tabletop Letters.
 This will give you access to the Private Library and all the previous writing challenges.
 You will also be kept in the loop when new challenges begin.

 Are you wondering what the Small Chunks Bible Reading Plan is about?
-Click this link to read all about it.
+This post, How a Simple Bible Reading Plan Can Get You in the Word Everyday,will tell you all about it.

 Cindy Barnes has been called by God in the early 80s to be a teacher of His Word.
 She is a serious student of the Word, focusing on the Inductive Bible Study Method since 2007.
 Her passion is to teach women how to study the Bible using this method.
 In addition, she desires for women to develop an intense yearning to draw closer to God through reading and writing out the Bible.